By Dr. Elizabeth Roberts, Psychologist

 Final Word: Stoicism as a Nervous-System Philosophy

-It is about becoming intentional and empowered.
+Stoicism is not about becoming quiet or detached, but rather intentional and empowered.

 Subscribe to the Village Psychology newsletter for weekly teacher-friendly psychology tools that help students feel safe, seen, and supported.